Anti-Fascist People's Freedom League: Policies

 The league with its different political parties and mass and class organizations was held together by the common leadership of first Aung San and then U Nu.
 During its time in office, the AFPFL pursued a nationalist policy based on unity and consensus, upheld parliamentary democracy and presided over a mixed economy comprising both state and private enterprise.
+In January 1953, it adopted an ideological position which clearly rejected any form of totalitarianism, Communism and Marxism, identified as synonymous along with any form of Imperialism.
 It spent most of this period in its history fighting several communist, socialist and ethnic separatist rebel groups for control over the future of the country.
 It also fought a successful war against Nationalist Chinese (KMT) forces who occupied the far north of the country for several years after the KMT's defeat by the Chinese Communist Party.
 Its foreign policy followed strict neutrality supporting the Bandung Conference of 1955, shunning the South-East Asia Treaty Organisation (SEATO) on account of the American support of the KMT on one hand, and facing the communist insurgencies on the other.